charles19132/calcite/INSTALL.md

 After booting the ISO, you can now install it like any other EL-like distro.

-Note that the packages settings will be missing because `ostreecontainer` causes them to be hidden.
+Note that the packages settings will be missing because `ostreecontainer` hides them.